IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

 How do you create a guestbook?

 #.
-After creating a Dataverse collection, click on the "Edit Dataverse" button and select "Dataset Guestbooks".
+After creating a Dataverse collection, click on the "Edit" button and select "Dataset Guestbooks".
 #.
 To create a new guestbook, click the "Create Dataset Guestbook" button on the right side of the page.
 #.
 Name the guestbook, determine the account information that you would like to be required (all account information fields show when someone downloads a file), and then add custom questions (can be required or not required), if desired.
 #.
 Click the "Create Dataset Guestbook" button once you have finished.